pprometey/docker-lamp/readme.md

-# Docker with PHP 8.3, Apache, MySql, PhpMyAdmin (LAMP)
+# Docker with PHP 8.3, Apache, MySql, PhpMyAdmin

-This repository aims to facilitate the creation of a development environment with php 8.3
+This repository aims to facilitate the creation of a development environment with php 8.3 (LAMP-stack)

 ## What's in the environment